 WHAT MAKES THIS WINE UNIQUE?

-50% Touriga Naçional, 30% Baga 20% old-vine field blend (vinhas velhas) from 2 vineyards: Quinta da Pellada and Outeiro.
+50% Touriga Naçional from the Outeiro vineyard and 50% Baga from Quinta da Pellada.
 Sustainably grown vines planted in 1950 in granite base with lines of clay and sand soil at 500m (1,640 ft) elevation.

 The grapes were carefully selected by hand and harvested into small boxes, then fermented with indigenous yeast in stainless steel tanks with 12 days of maceration.
-The ageing took place in 2nd/3rd use, 400L and 600L French oak barrels for 30 months.
+The aging takes place in 2nd/3rd use French oak barrels (400L and 600L) for 30 months.
 This is a vegan wine.

 LOCATION, SOIL, CLIMATE:

 Grapes come from two vineyards: Quinta da Pellada and Outeiro.
 The estate is part of the Serra da Estrela region of Dao, in central Portugal.
 The soils here are mostly granite with lines of clay and sand.